ArjunVarmaLeeds/Web-Services-CWK1/README.md

     [api-docs.pdf](docs/api-docs.pdf)

-> *Note: The player and card apis require a valid JWT authentication token.
+> *Note*: The player and card apis require a valid JWT authentication token.
 Make an account with your email and password and then login to obtain a JWT token before using the player and card apis.

 ------------------------------------------------------------------------